pln-av/milhouse/notes/pf-1.md

 the blue points (plotted with uniform size which in this case is **not** representative of their weight) are the final points.
 The black point, which has $w=1$ is totally *feasible* but the rate at which it accumulated all weight is suprising.
-However in the example in ElfringEtAl(2021) they describe 50% of points having zero weight after one iteration, and after five iterations all weights are zero except for one point.
-This is **very** similar to what I observer, so I think I'll just assume for now that what I've done is correct.
+However in the example in Elfring Et Al(2021) they describe 50% of points having zero weight after one iteration, and after five iterations all weights are zero except for one point.
+This is **very** similar to what I observe, and if weights decrease in this normal model like ours the decrease will be
+$\sim \mathrm{exp}\left(-(y-x)^2\right)$.
+So I think I'll just assume for now that what I've done is correct.
 I will move on and try and learn some more basics.

 ![Thirty Iterations of Example 2 SIS Filter](ex23.png)

 ## Final Thoughts For Now

-At this point we have looked at basic SIS Filter and written code for a simple example.
+At this point we have looked at a basic SIS Filter and written code for a simple example.
 I think I get the idea and I want to move on.
 We have also come across a couple of the issues described nicely by Elfring Et Al (2021).
 I will just list them here: